hotrodorm/hotrod/hotrod-project/docs/docs-4/livesql/syntax/literals.md

 | `sql.literal(OffsetTime value, int precision)` | creates a time with time offset.
 The time is included in the query according to the specific database dialect, and displays the specific number of decimal places according to the `precision` parameter.
 For example, `sql.literal(OffsetTime.of(17, 9, 31, 72000000, ZoneOffset.ofHours(-4)), 3)` is rendered as `TIME '17:09:31.072-04:00' in PostgreSQL |
 | `sql.literal(OffsetDateTime value, int precision)` | creates a timestamp with time offset.
 The timestamp takes the formatting according to the specific database dialect, and display the specific number of decimal places according to the `precision` parameter.
 For example, `sql.literal(OffsetDateTime.of(2023, 12, 25, 17, 9, 31, 72000000, ZoneOffset.ofHours(-4)), 3)` is rendered as `TIME '2023-12-15 17:09:31.072-04:00' in PostgreSQL, but as  `CAST('2023-12-15 17:09:31.072 -04:00' as DATETIMEOFFSET)` in SQL Server |

+What if I prefer to parameterize a scalar?
+Well, in that case, use `sql.val(value)` instead. `sql.val(value)` always parameterize a value.

 ## Examples